Second inversion: Passing

 In a progression with a passing second-inversion chord, the bass passes between two tones a third apart (usually of the same harmonic function).
 When moving from I to I6 chord, the passing chord V64 is placed between them – though some prefer VII6 chord to V64 – creating stepwise motion in the bass (scale degrees scale – scale – scale).
 It can also be used in the reverse direction: I6 chord-V64-I. The important point is that the V64 chord functions as a passing chord between the two more stable chords.
 It occurs on the weaker beat between these two chords.
 The upper voices usually move in step (or remain stationary) in this progression.

-Auxiliary (or pedal)
+Pedal (or auxiliary)

-In a progression with an auxiliary (or pedal) second-inversion chord, the IV64 chord functions as the harmonization of a neighbor note in the progression, I-IV64-I. In this progression, the third and fifth rise a step each and then fall back, creating a harmonization for the scale degrees scale – scale – scale in the top voice.
+In a progression with an pedal (or auxiliary) second-inversion chord, the IV64 chord functions as the harmonization of a neighbor note in the progression, I-IV64-I. In this progression, the third and fifth rise a step each and then fall back, creating a harmonization for the scale degrees scale – scale – scale in the top voice.